Josef Kroll: Biography

-Josef Kroll was born into a catholic family in Arnsberg, a regional centre in the largely rural Hochsauerland region between Cologne and Kassel.
+Kroll was born into a catholic family in Arnsberg, a regional centre in the largely rural Hochsauerland region between Cologne and Kassel.
 His father was in business.
-He attended secondary school at Hagen and then moved on to undertake his university studies between 1908 and 1913 at Munich, Freiburg i.B., Berlin, Münster and Göttingen.
+He attended secondary school at Hagen and then moved on to undertake his university studies between 1908 and 1913 at the Ludwig-Maximilians-Universität München, the University of Freiburg, the Friedrich Wilhelm University of Berlin, the University of Münster, and the University of Göttingen.
 It was from the University of Münster that he received his doctorate in 1913/14 for a dissertation submitted the previous year entitled "The teachings of Hermes Trismegistus".
 He stressed the extent to which the theosophical doctrines of the "thrice-greatest Hermes" were based not simply on ancient oriental teachings, as had been assumed hitherto on account of research published by Richard Reitzenstein, but also leaned heavily on Greek philosophy.
 Kroll's work involved texts drawn from a number of different ancient religions.
 He subsequently expanded the dissertation to produce a more extensive publication which was picked out for commendation by the Vienna Academy because of the explanations it provided for inherently inscrutable traditions.
 During 1913/14 he undertook a study trip to Italy.

-He then moved briefly to the University of Breslau (as Wrocław was known till) 1945), where he held a post as a philological research assistant.
+He then moved briefly to the University of Breslau (as Wrocław was known until 1945), where he held a post as a philological research assistant.
 However, war broke out towards the end of July 1914 and Kroll volunteered for military service.
 He was severely wounded twice, and after 1916 was once more able to progress his philological researches at Breslau.
 In 1918, still aged only 29, he accepted an invitation to take a full professorship in Classical Philology at the Braunsberg Catholic Academy near Königsberg, then one of the largest Jesuit schools in Europe.

-In 1922 Josef Kroll accepted an invitation to move to the University of Cologne, where he would remain till his retirement in 1956.
+In 1922, Kroll accepted an invitation to move to the University of Cologne, where he would remain till his retirement in 1956.
 His research concentrated above all on the early years of Christianity in the context of the heathen world surrounding it.
 His 1921 work "Die christliche Hymnodik bis zu Clemens von Alexandreia" finds the rare traces of lost early Christian hymns viewed through the sometimes contrasting prisms of surviving from Judaism and Greco-Roman paganism: it identifies connections between hymn texts and the liturgy.
 Kroll's major work, "Gott und Hölle" (1932, God and Hell) deals with the mythical motif of a God's descent into Hell, followed by a battle and victory over the Lord of the Dead.
 The starting point is the Christian presentation of Christ's descent into Hell on Good Friday, followed by the freeing of the righteous from the pre-Christian period, which is accomplished achieved through his victory over the Prince of Hell.
 For the underlying narrative Kroll drew from the apocryphal Gospel of Nicodemus and a number of later liturgical texts.
 He draws out the connections with the pre-existing traditional tales of visits to the underworld.